Río San Juan Department

-Río San Juan (/es/) is a department in Nicaragua.
-It was formed in 1957 from parts of Chontales and Zelaya departments.
-It covers an area of 7,543 km^{2} and has a population of 137,189 (2021 estimate).
-The capital is San Carlos.
-The department also includes the Solentiname Islands archipelago and the San Juan River, after which it is named.
-Trinidad, in Río San Juan, is the most southerly point in Nicaragua.
+Río San Juan (/es/) is an administrative division and department in Nicaragua.
+It covers an area of 7,473 km2 and has a population of 140,786 as of the 2023 estimate.
+The capital and seat of the department is San Carlos.
+It is the southernmost department of Nicaragua and is named after the San Juan River, which flows through its territory.